cvisionai/tator/doc/setup_tator/cluster.rst

 Example exports file
 ^^^^^^^^^^^^^^^^^^^^^^^
-Create a file called *exports* that we will use for defining the NFS shares and put the following content into it (change the subnet if necessary):
+Create a file called *exports* in your node home directory that we will use for defining the NFS shares and put the following content into it, changing the subnet to the subnet your master node is on (e.g. 192.168.0.0 or 169.254.0.0):

 .. code-block:: text
    :linenos: